Lincoln College MCR

 The EPA centre is slightly further from college, and many science students are encouraged to live here because it is closer to most science departments, though students studying any subject may live here.
 Being situated further from the city centre also means less noise from the street.

 Rooms are fairly uniform, and all available are an A grade.
-Each room has an ensuite, and each flat has a shared kitchen and common area with a dining table and sitting area.
+Each room has an en suite, and each flat has a shared kitchen and common area with a dining table and sitting area.
 Many rooms receive a good amount of natural light, but this will vary as some windows are frosted.
-Flats are normally shared between approximately 3 people, so each resident has slightly more communal space than in Carfax.
+Flats are normally shared between approximately 3 people, so each resident has slightly more communal space.
 Many flats also have a shared balcony area with seating.
 There is also a communal laundry facility, a large shared common area with a pool table, event space, and lecture room on the ground floor.

 This residence is ideal for those who prefer sharing common spaces with a smaller number of people.
 There is also a porters lodge that is staffed 24 hours a day.